aiven/aiven-docs/docs/products/kafka/howto/flink-with-aiven-for-kafka.md

     }
     ```

-4. Tie the Kafka sources and sinks together with the
+1. Tie the Apache Kafka sources and sinks together with the
     `StringCapitalizer` in a single processing pipeline.

     ```java